Passion (Gat Decor song)

-"Passion" is a 1992 song by English electronic music group Gat Decor.
-It is their best-known work and was originally released on Effective Records.
+"Passion" is a song by English electronic music group Gat Decor.
+It is their best-known work and was originally released in 1992 on Effective Records.
 The 12-inch single contained the original, instrumental version (The Naked Mix) along with Darren Emerson's remix on the B-side.
 This was Emerson's first remix, and also his first record label.
 The 1992 release was an immediate success in underground dance clubs, and eventually became a hit on the UK Singles Chart, peaking at number 29.
 In 1996, a new version featuring vocals by Beverley Skeete reached number six in the UK.

 Critical reception

 Alan Jones from Music Week described "Passion" as "an uplifting house tune" in his review of the 1992 version.

 Impact and legacy

 "Passion" is one of the first songs to be referred to as "progressive house".
 Nick Warren has described the single as one of the first to create a distinctive British house sound.
 The distinctive "piano-house" progression in its second half was played by Simon Slater who said, "The piano break was played by me and the break is actually 1 semitone up from the bass line which is unusual but it worked and was kept like it is in the track as you know it.
 Then I delayed the track and added delays to create the piano rhythm."

 In 1996, Mixmag magazine ranked the 1992 single number 33 on their list of the "50 Most Influential Records of All Time".
 In addition, Mixmag (and their readers) ranked "Passion" number 22 on Mixmag's list of "100 Best Dance Singles of All Time".

-British DJ, Tony De Vit picked the song as one of his favourites in 1996, saying, "I don't like piano tunes but the production here is 101% and I like everything about it.
+British DJ Tony De Vit named the song one of his favourites that year, saying, "I don't like piano tunes but the production here is 101% and I like everything about it.
 I wish I'd made that record.
 It's relentless, dancey, soulful and so well put together.
 It is the perfect song — and I hate piano tunes, that's how good it is.
 If I made this record I could stop tomorrow."